Subscribe to my Newsletter

 The Long Market at the end of Langgasse is always busy, especially during the high season from spring to fall and on weekends.
 You can sit here in the surrounding cafes and watch all the hustle and bustle, but Gdansk has so much more great cafes and restaurants to offer that you should also take a look into the small side streets.
 Good coffee can be found, for example, at the Café Oficyna.

 Polish cities are definitely worth a trip!
-Here you can find more inspiration for a short trip to Poland:
+Find more inspiration for a short trip to Poland here:

 4. Green Gate